Questions on the Amish, electricity, phones, and other devices

 Why do Amish limit technology?
-Do they think it’s evil?
 In the Amish view, technology is not evil in and of itself.
 Amish recognize that technology can lead to evil, however, and subsequently weaken or destroy family, church and community.
 This is why Amish carefully weigh the potential effects of adopting a given technology.

-Why don’t Amish allow electricity in the home?
+Why don’t Amish use electricity?
+Amish in fact do use electricity in different forms – they just reject traditional public grid power.
 An electric outlet invites any type of device to be plugged in and used.
 Restricting access to electricity in turn limits other technologies which Amish view to be potentially hazardous to their families and communities, such as television and the internet.
 However, most Amish will use batteries to power devices likes flashlights.

-Can Amish talk on the phone?
+Can Amish use the phone?
 All Amish can talk on the phone, though some rarely do, while others spend a lot of time on the phone.

 Many employ a “phone shanty” arrangement, where a common phone, shared by a number of households, is kept inside a small shack or shed located by the roadside.
 Other Amish churches may permit phone lines to be installed inside businesses or barns.

-Do Amish use cellphones?
+Do Amish have smartphones?
 Some do.
 These are typically adult males in moderate to progressive communities, business owners, or in many cases, Amish youth.
 The use of internet-enabled smartphones remains controversial.
 Read one Amishman’s view on cell phones and the internet.

-Do Amish ever go online?
+Do Amish use the internet?
 Some do.
 Amish working for non-Amish employers with internet access may be online daily, in order to communicate with customers via email for example.
 Others have internet access via smartphones.
 Amish do not use computers and the internet in the home.
 Read more on the Amish and computers.

-Why can Amish use some restricted technologies away from home?
-Isn’t this hypocritical?
+Are the Amish hypocrites about technology?
 In some cases Amish can use certain technologies outside the home–the telephone is one example, or an Amish builder using power tools plugged into the public electric grid at a non-Amish homesite.